shardeum/shardus-core/docs/cycle-chain-overview.md

 Nodes can suggest changes to the node list with signed messages, called __updates__, which are passed around to every node in the network.

-Nodes gather all the updates they see in a certain amount of time and put them into structures called __cycles__ Once the time to gather updates has passed, nodes compare their cycles to make sure they have the same updates.
-After applying the updates to their node lists, the nodes will start gathering updates for the next cycle.
+Nodes gather all the updates they see in a certain amount of time and put the changes described by the updates into structures called __cycles__.
+Once the time to gather updates has passed, nodes compare their cycles to make sure they have the same changes.
+After applying the changes to their node lists, the nodes will start gathering updates for the next cycle.
 Cycles are created on a regular interval from the start of the network, for as long as the network runs.

 The __cycle chain__ is the ordered list of all the cycles created by the network, going back to the first cycle it created.